EmmyAnieDev/laravel_turorial/README.md

 -   We use one controller for a specific group of route, which contain numerous function for that group of route.

 -   To create a Controller we run "php artisan make:controller ControllerName (PizzaController)".

+-   Migrations: This is creating tables in the Database.

+-   To create a migration file, we run "php artisan make:migration create_table_name (create_pizzas_table)".

+-   To run a migration, we run "php artisan migrate". this looks at all our migration and try to migrate all of them by runing the "up" function in each one of them.